ingridmathilde/data-science-coursework/challenges/c04-gapminder-assignment.md

     demonstrate a decrease in either GDP per capita or life expectancy between 1952-2007.**
-  - **In Africa, 11 countries demonstrate a decrease in either GDP per capita or life expectancy between 1952-2007: Zimbabwe, Swaziland, Comoros, Democractic Republic of Congo, Liberia, Madagascar, Niger, Centreal African REpublic, Djibouti, Sierra Leone, and Somalia.**
+  - **In Africa, 11 countries demonstrate a decrease in either GDP per capita between 1952-2007: Zimbabwe, Swaziland, Comoros, Democractic Republic of Congo, Liberia, Madagascar, Niger, Centreal African REpublic, Djibouti, Sierra Leone, and Somalia.**
-  - **Most countries are “richer” and have a longer life expectancy between 1952-2007.**
+  - **Most countries are “richer” and all have a longer life expectancy between 1952-2007.**